409410016/aicup/README.md

 ## Model Zoo for MOT17 & COCO
+> [!TIP]
+> We recommend using YOLOv7 as the object detection model for tracking

 Download and store the trained models in 'pretrained' folder as follow:
 ```
 <BoT-SORT_dir>/pretrained